minhhai2209/forge-docs-snapshot/mirror/ui-kit/components/file-picker/index.md

 You can use the [file card](/platform/forge/ui-kit/components/file-card/) component to display selected files (along with information about each file and upload progress).

+[Example app

+We published a sample app to demonstrate the basics of implementing object storage features in a Forge app.
+This sample app uses the Forge Object Store as its backend and available Forge UI components for its frontend.
+Refer to the app's README for additional guidance on exploring and testing the code.](https://bitbucket.org/atlassian/forge-ui-object-store-example-app/src/main/)

 ## Props